-All staff must be aware of their duty to raise concerns about the attitude or actions of a member of staff (including supply teachers and volunteers) in line with the school's Staff Code of Conduct and Whistleblowing Policy.
+All staff must be aware of their duty to raise concerns about the attitude or actions of a member of staff regarding a risk or harm to children, (including supply teachers, contractors and volunteers) IMMEADIATLEY in line with the school's Staff Code of Conduct and Whistleblowing Policy.

-- An allegation about a member of staff or a volunteer should be brought to the immediate attention of the Headteacher. - Allegations can be brought directly to the attention of the Local Authority Designated Officer (LADO).
+- An allegation about a member of staff, contractor or a volunteer should be brought to the immediate attention of the Headteacher. - Allegations can be brought directly to the attention of the Local Authority Designated Officer (LADO), especially if the allegation/concern is about a member of staff and there would be a conflict of interest in reporting the concern to the Headteacher.